phoenix1803/MInku/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+## What's New
+-Does not require authentication everytime.(8 october 2024)

 ## License
 This project is licensed under the MIT License.